outofdesk/outofdesk.github.io/reading.md

 title: Brain Food
 permalink: /reading/
 ---
-I enjoy reading books, long, well-thought articles and listening to long conversations about the topics that interest me.
+I enjoy reading books, long, well-thought-out articles and listening to long conversations about the topics that interest me.
 Most of the podcasts I listen to are free-form conversations that last anywhere between one to three hours.

 Here's the list of things that I've enjoyed reading and/or listening.